What can I do when I face injustice?

 Telling God about my suffering and what is troubling me provides a healthy and safe release for my concerns.
 He is always ready to listen.

 Just as He listens to me, I must leave space to hear from Him.
 All too often, my prayers sound like a monologue.
-I must intentionally pause and leave room to listen in order to hear from Him.
+I must intentionally pause and leave room to listen to hear from Him.

 Recounting the praises of God serves to remind me about who He is in my life.
-A wonderful recounting praises exercise is to work through the alphabet using each letter as personal praise prompt.
+A wonderful recounting praises exercise is to work through the alphabet using each letter as a personal praise prompt.

 A – I serve an almighty God